 Cyprus has a gentle charm, with a rich and diverse history.
 It is the third largest island in the Mediterranean and has attractive beaches, mountain peaks lively resort towns, authentic villages, and friendly people.
-Flight time from UK is approx 4 hours.
-There are airports at Paphos and at Larnacca( for Lamassol and Pissouri).
+Flight time from the UK is approx 4 hours.
+There are airports at Paphos and at Larnaca( for Limassol and Pissouri).

 If We Were To Be Critical...

 The beaches in Paphos tend to be small rocky coves, with a certain ‘ouch factor’, so sea entry is usually from pontoons.
 Pissouri and Latchi have superior beaches but are much quieter.
 Like most islands, there are areas where the authentic flavour has been lost to the pursuit of volume and hedonistic tourism.
 Paphos has its own “Bar Street” as well as numerous English style restaurants.